phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - The Balearic Islands are listed as "Illes Allears" instead of "Illes Balears"
 - Cordily (an island in the Mediterranean) doesn't exist
 - The second number in the scale is 100x what it should be ([comparison](https://upload.wikimedia.org/wikipedia/commons/9/97/Europe.svg))
-- The numbers for the parellels are probably wrong too
+- The numbers for the parallels are probably wrong too
 - I don't think the projection is actually the Gall-Peters Orthographic Projection
 - Algeria isn't as wide as it should be, bringing Tunisia farther west than it should be
 - The capital of Tunisia is marked as "[Carthago](https://en.wikipedia.org/wiki/Roman_Carthage)", when it should be Tunis